sendlix/nodejs/README.md

 #### Methods

-- `insertEmailIntoGroup(groupId, email, substitutions?)`
+- `insertEmailIntoGroup(groupId, emailRecords[, failHandling])`
-  Adds one or more email addresses to a group.
+  Adds one or more email records to a group.

 - `deleteEmailFromGroup(groupId, email)`
   Removes an email address from a group.
 Note: The email must be in the group for at least 30 minutes.